LMnet/configs/README.md

 ### Screen

 `screen` utility is useful for running background processes.
-But on macos the default `Ctrl+A D` combination to leave the current session (detach it and go to the main terminal) conflicts with the Iterm hotkey for select all.
-For that I created a custom hotkey `Ctrl+B G` (background) in `.screenrc`:
+But on macos the default `ctrl+a d` combination to leave the current session (detach it and go to the main terminal) conflicts with the Iterm hotkey for select all.
+For that I created a custom hotkey `ctrl+b d` in `.screenrc`:

 ```
 ln -s ~/.configs/macos/screen/.screenrc ~/.screenrc